Steanky/Ethylene/CONTRIBUTING.md

 myself and correct any minor issues or inconsistencies.
 If your code doesn't work and I can't easily see the fix, I'll notify you.

 If you try to pull request something questionable, I might outright deny it.
-If you have doubts about whether or not your contribution would be accepted, create an issue for it _first_, before writing any code.
+If you have doubts about whether your contribution would be accepted, create an issue for it _first_, before writing any code.

 ### Style Guidelines